ilaborie/blog/src/pages/akka-http-requese-streaming/index.md

 entity(asSourceOf[DataChunk]) { source => //Source[DataChunk, NotUsed]
 ```

 extracts an Akka Stream `Source[DataChunk, NotUsed]`, that should be connected to the rest of the stream and run.
-Just for the sake of simplicity, let's define the following stream, which just counts the number of elements (i.e. number of chunks) within the HTTP request.
+Just for the sake of simplicity, let's define the following stream, which just counts the number of elements (i.e. number of chunks) within the HTTP request body.

 ```scala
 val initialCount = 0